-- B. Pollution abatement shall be accomplished by requiring stormwater management systems to retain or detain with filtration, the first one-half inch of run-off from developed sites, or the run-off generated from the first inch of rainfall on developed sites, whichever is greater. - C. Orange County shall require a retention/detention system that limits peak discharge of a developed site to the discharge from the site in an undeveloped condition during a 24-hour/25-year frequency storm event. - D. Orange County shall require, prior to development approval that projects receive appropriate permits from State agencies to comply with the rules and regulations for stormwater facility design, performance and discharge. - E. Discharged stormwater run-off shall not degrade receiving surface water bodies below the minimum conditions as established by State water quality standards (17-302 and 17-40.420, Florida Administrative Code). - CIE1.3.9 Prior to June 1st of each year, Orange County Public Schools (OCPS) shall coordinate with the County to develop a financially feasible ten (10) year District Capital Outlay Plan (DCOP) for review and approval by the OCPS Board and adoption into the Capital Improvements Element for the County.
+- CIE1.3.8 Refer to SM1.5.8. - CIE1.3.9 Prior to June 1st of each year, Orange County Public Schools (OCPS) shall coordinate with the County to develop a financially feasible ten (10) year District Capital Outlay Plan (DCOP) for review and approval by the OCPS Board and adoption into the Capital Improvements Element for the County.
 (Added 6/08, Ord.
 08-11) - CIE1.3.10 The County shall review the updated ten (10) year DCOP to determine if the projected capacity, projected enrollment, and LOS for each school and Concurrency Service Area (CSA) within the County's jurisdiction is consistent with its growth projections.
 (Added 6/08, Ord.
-08-11) - CIE1.3.11 The County shall review and update OCPS' adopted CSAs, adopted Level of Service (LOS) and enrollment projections in the annual update of the CIE to ensure that the CIE continues to be financially feasible and that the LOS will be achieved.
+08-11) - CIE1.3.11 The County shall review and update Orange County Public Schools' (OCPS') adopted Concurrency Service Areas (CSAs), adopted Level of Service (LOS) and enrollment projections in the annual update of the Capital Improvements Element (CIE) to ensure that the CIE continues to be financially feasible and that the LOS will be achieved.
 The Projected LOS and CSAs shall be included and depicted in the most recent School Concurrency Data Supplement, which serves as supporting data and analysis for the annual update to the CIE (Added 6/08, Ord.
 08-11; Amended 4/11, Ord.
-11-03) - CIE1.3.12 The ten (10) year DCOP shall include all planned capital projects which increase the capacity of public schools within the County be achieved.
+11-03) - CIE1.3.12 The ten (10) year District Capital Outlay Plan (DCOP) shall include all planned capital projects which increase the capacity of public schools within the County be achieved.
 (Added 6/08, Ord.
-08-11) - CIE1.3.13 The County shall include the ten (10) year DCOP in the annual update of the CIE.
+08-11) - CIE1.3.13 The County shall include the ten (10) year District Capital Outlay Plan (DCOP) in the annual update of the Capital Improvement Element (CIE).
 (Added 6/08, Ord.
+08-11)

-08-11) - CIE1.3.14 The County hereby incorporates by reference the OCPS 10-Year Capital Outlay Plan for 2015-2016 adopted by the Orange County School Board on September 15, 2015 (the "10-Year Plan"), which includes school capacity sufficient to meet anticipated student demands projected by OCPS.
+CIE1.3.14 The County hereby incorporates by reference the Orange County Public School (OCPS) 10-Year Capital Outlay Plan for 2015-2016 adopted by the Orange County School Board on September 15, 2015 (the "10-Year Plan"), which includes school capacity sufficient to meet anticipated student demands projected by OCPS.